Berkeley-MDes/tdf-fa24-LaurynnWright/README.md

 ## Week 6: Report 6 #
 ### 10/04/2024 - 10/10/2024

 This week I learned about the Stemma-QT module.
+I soldered for the first time in order to secure the pins on the Stemma-QT interface board.
+I then downloaded the provided project files and began to experiment with the acceleration/ gyroscopic sensor.

 I also worked with my project-2 team to create a proposal.
 The following quote from the introduction and objective section of our project proposal outlines our goals for the upcoming week.

 > "The goal of this project is to explore the use of **Particle Photon 2 devices**, **Particle Cloud Services**, **Max MSP**, **Touch Designer**, and **STEMMA QT-based sensors and actuators** to develop a **context-aware, interactive jellyfish display**.
 This feasibility study will evaluate the potential of Particle Photon 2 in an integrated ecosystem, focusing on the reliability of sensor inputs and system responses.